JoshAtDoorDash/DoorDashAPI-PHP-Sample/README.md

-# DoorDashAPI-PHP-Sample
+# DoorDash API PHP Sample

-DoorDash API PHP Sample
+This is an example of how to create a JWT using PHP when calling the DoorDash API.